teejee2008/aptik/MANUAL.md

 Backups are created in `<basepath>/distribution` folder for generating the installer.
 Existing backups in `<basepath>` are not used.
 Any files and scripts in `<basepath>/files` and `<basepath>/scripts` will be copied over to `<basepath>/distribution/files`  and `<basepath>/distribution/scripts`.

+> This plugin must be used from a fresh user account.
+If you use this from your regular user account, then all your personal files in your home directory will get included in the installer.

 ### Software Repositories

 No changes to backup and restore steps